dipenbhat557/Deukhuri-College/README.md

 # Deukhuri Multiple Campus Website

 Welcome to the Deukhuri Multiple Campus website repository!
-This repository contains the source code for our college's website built using Vite.js.
+This repository contains the source code for our college's website built using React.js in frontend and Spring boot in backend.

 ## Table of Contents